rexposadas/art/README.md

 `./art perls`

+# Sample makefile

+There is a sample makefile in the repo.
+You can use it to generate art.

+`make -f sample-Makefile all`

+That will generate art for all the calls in the makefile.

 # Using a config file
 Config files lets you alter the looks of your art. in the input folder you can see this config: